 A stroke is a medical emergency.
 Prompt treatment is crucial.
 Early action can minimize brain damage and potential complications.

 Watch for these signs and symptoms if you think you or someone else may be having a stroke.
-Note when signs and symptoms begin, because the length of time they have been present may guide treatment decisions.
+Note when your signs and symptoms begin, because the length of time they have been present may guide your treatment decisions.

 When to see a doctor

 A stroke occurs when the blood supply to your brain is interrupted or reduced.
 This deprives your brain of oxygen and nutrients, which can cause your brain cells to die.
 A stroke may be caused by a blocked artery (ischemic stroke) or a leaking or burst blood vessel (hemorrhagic stroke).
 Some people may experience a temporary disruption of blood flow through their brain (transient ischemic attack).

 Like an ischemic stroke, a TIA occurs when a clot or debris blocks blood flow to part of your brain.
 A TIA doesn't leave lasting symptoms because the blockage is temporary.

 Seek emergency care even if your symptoms seem to clear up.
 If you've had a TIA, it means there's likely a partially blocked or narrowed artery leading to your brain, putting you at a greater risk of a full-blown stroke that could cause permanent damage later.
 It's not possible to tell if you're having a stroke or a TIA based only on your symptoms.
 Up to half of people whose symptoms appear to go away actually have had a stroke causing brain damage.

 Ischemic stroke occurs when a blood clot (thrombus) blocks or plugs an artery leading to the brain.
 A blood clot often forms in arteries damaged by buildup of plaque (atherosclerosis).
 It can occur ...

 Many factors can increase your risk of a stroke.
 A number of these factors can also increase your chances of having a heart attack.
 Stroke risk factors include:

 Other risk factors